 |Follow “Zen Power in Practice” on Twitter @yourzenpower|

-In July 2014, two guys from the Zenways sangha spent 24hrs in the Gyokuryuji temple storehouse over in Japan exploring Nantembo’s style of inner-power practice.
+In July 2014, two guys from the Zenways sangha spent 24hrs in the Gyokuryuji temple storehouse in Japan exploring Nantembo’s style of inner-power practice, chanting the Zen sound “mu” on every out-breath.
 Watch these short interviews to see how they got on and what they found.

 Shinzan Roshi discusses working with ‘mu’